This page lists the core faculty affiliated with the STANDBY-project.

 Outside of STANDBY, Lasse has conducted research focused on online political hostility, political mobilization, violent radicalization and the implementation and effects of counter-terrorism policies and communication.
 He holds a PhD from the European University Institute.

-Simon Karg is working on the STANDBY project as a postdoc.
+Simon Karg is working on the STANDBY project as an assistant professor.

 Within STANDBY, Simon is leading efforts in examining social media data using computational methods.
 This work will provide insights in real-world bystander reactions to online political hostility, shedding light on what types of reactions people show when facing hostility, as well as when and why people choose to intervene in, and what consequences this has for online conversations.
 Complementing this line of research, Simon will also help design complex, interactive experiments using a mock social media platform that allow for investigations into the specific causes and consequences of standing up in face of political online hostility.